LeGeRyChEeSe/rookie-on-quest/README.md

 ## Overview

-Inspired by the official [VRPirates Rookie Sideloader](https://github.com/VRPirates/rookie), **Rookie On Quest** is built with Unity 6 to provide a modern, high-performance interface for managing your VR library.
+**Rookie On Quest** is a standalone client for the Meta Quest, built with Unity 6.
+It is important to note that this application is **entirely dependent on the servers and infrastructure maintained by the Rookie/VRPirates team**.
+It functions as a specialized interface for their services, and its operation relies completely on their continued work and server availability.

+## Special Thanks

+A huge thank you to the **Rookie developers and the VRPirates community**.
+Their hard work in maintaining the servers, catalog, and the original sideloader ecosystem is what makes this project possible.
+This app is a tribute to their dedication to the VR community.

 ### Key Features
 - **Zero Configuration**: Open the project and everything (Android settings, dependencies, scenes) is configured automatically.